20lives/dmote/doc/options-main.md

 * A map, representing an instruction to combine nested items in a specific way.
 * A list of any combination of the other two types.
 This type exists at the top level and as the immediate child of each map node.

 Each leaf node identifies a particular set of key mount corner posts.
-These are identical to the posts used to build the walls (see above), but this section gives you greater freedom in how to combine them.
+These are identical to the posts used to build the walls, but this section gives you greater freedom in how to combine them.
 A leaf node must contain:

 * A key alias defined under `key-clusters`.
 * A key corner ID, such as `NNE` for north by north-east.